Accessing software

 warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 This module system just loaded the GCC compilers into the environment, you can mix multiple compilers (if Intel C++ requires a recent GCC compiler for C++ compatability) it can be done.
-Some other module systems have more login available to automatically unload modules if conflicts are detected but not currently used on Hawk.
+Falcon module system also have an automatic unloading capability, in case conflicts are detected when loading a new module.

 Now lets switch to a new compiler.
 Either using: